A New Consistency Test for the $\Lambda$CDM Model using Radial and Transverse BAO Measurements: Methodology and Data

 \subsection{Data sets}

 We use BAO measurements from the Dark Energy Spectroscopic Instrument (DESI) Data Release~1 (DR1) \citep{DESI:2024uvr,DESI:2024lzq} and Data Release~2 (DR2) \citep{DESI:2025zgx}.
 The inputs are the published BAO constraints on $\DH/\rd$, $\DM/\rd$, and/or $\DV/\rd$ in each redshift bin, from which we form the ratios in Eqs.~(\ref{eq:RHH})--(\ref{eq:RHV}).
+These references are the final DESI BAO measurement papers from which we take the published distance constraints, effective redshifts, and covariance matrices.
+The tracer samples and distance types used in our analysis are summarized in Table~\ref{tab:bao_inputs}.
 Because our diagnostics are ratios of BAO distances, the sound horizon $\rd$ cancels exactly.
 Throughout, we use the full DESI BAO covariance matrices provided with the data products, and propagate them into all derived ratios and $\OmL$ constraints.